Yintai-Ding/SDIC-Project-YintaiDing/README.md

 (29/07/2022)Now the requirements.txt is available.

-(28/07/2022)Now the show_fragments page could load BEB total ionisation cross section for each molecule at 70 eV and show partial ionisation cross section for each branching ratio.
+(28/07/2022)Now the show_fragments page could load BEB total ionization cross section for each molecule at 70 eV and show partial ionization cross section for each branching ratio.
 And on Option page the branching ratio in table will be recalculated base on users' input of peak height.
 This will make sure the total branching ratio for each molecule will sum up to 1.

 ------------